Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudidentity/readme.md

       // See any Cloud Identity Groups that you can access, including group members and their emails 'https://www.googleapis.com/auth/cloud-identity.groups.readonly',

-      // View and manage your data across Google Cloud Platform services 'https://www.googleapis.com/auth/cloud-platform',
+      // See, edit, configure, and delete your Google Cloud Platform data 'https://www.googleapis.com/auth/cloud-platform',
     ],
     immediate = true;